Local Dictation

 How we compared

-We ranked four picks against four criteria: where the audio goes (everyone here is on-device, but the details differ), what the pricing costs over three years, how cleanly each fits an everyday Windows workflow, and how much install or learning friction stands between you and your first dictated sentence.
-We weighted on-device architecture and one-time or free pricing highest, because they are the two values readers of an “offline dictation Windows” query care about most.
+We ranked four picks against four criteria: where the audio goes (everyone here is on-device, but the details differ), how complete and polished the dictation experience is, what the pricing costs over three years, and how much install or learning friction stands between you and your first dictated sentence.
+We weighted on-device architecture highest, then how close each comes to a full push-to-talk dictation app.
+Price is called out per pick rather than used as the deciding axis, which is why Superwhisper ranks second on completeness even though Microsoft Voice Access is the better free option.

 Where a number could be cited from a primary vendor doc, we cited it.
 We softened claims that the vendor's own docs do not assert directly (for example, Talon's docs describe the speech engine architecture but never use the literal phrase “on-device,” so the comparison row says “local engine, no cloud subscription” rather than asserting “on-device” as a Talon claim).
 The ranking is our opinion.
 The underlying facts are not.